wsadrak/100-programming-Java-challenges/README.md

 - [First 100 prime numbers](https://gist.github.com/wsadrak/838a4c3bb031a563df629972efc0c518) - program to find the sum of the first 1000 prime numbers.

 - [Prime numbers from 1 to n](https://gist.github.com/wsadrak/fefd6e4dc9346c3fcecb203ff206476a) - program to display prime numbers from 1 to n (entered by user).

+- [Factorial using recursion](https://gist.github.com/wsadrak/60ab895c5a5f3d20ce8387241c44dc56) - program to calculate factorial of a given number using recursion